ZeshanAJavaid/Thermodynamic-Cycle-Simulator/readme.md

 This project is an evolving tool.
 As I progress through my Aerospace Engineering degree at **Texas A&M**, I plan to release:

 * **Version 1.1 - 1.2:** Implementation of dynamic **T-s (Temperature-Entropy)** and **P-v (Pressure-Specific Volume)** diagrams.
-* **Version 2.0:** After taking **AERO 351** during my junior year, I will write a new thermodynamic simulator that expands this simulator to compute th thermodynamic processes of:
+* **Version 2.0:** After taking **AERO 351** during my junior year, I will write a new thermodynamic simulator that expands this simulator to compute the thermodynamic processes of:
     * Turbojets & Turbofans
     * Turboprops
     * Ramjets